Love is …

 “Simon, Simon, behold, Satan has demanded permission to sift you like wheat; but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers” (Luke 22:32).

-Let us not neglect to pray for our fellow brethren in CHRIST always.
+Let us not neglect to pray for our fellow brethren in Christ, always while we are in this carnal abode.

 Br.
 Charles Russell.
 “Pastor Russell’s Sermons.”